SiposCristina/Onlinegantt.com_automation_code/README.md

 ![Image Alt](https://github.com/user-attachments/assets/31ebe72d-d4d0-4183-9b63-a518d77cd51c)

 Also, there are no differences between the two CSV and PNG files, but there are differences between the PDF files.
 This isn't due to a bug.
 Visually, the PDFs appear the same, but their binary data differs every time they are generated.
-Since these changes don't matter in terms of how the files look, a binary comparison doesn't provide meaningful insights.
+Since these differences don't affect how the files look, a binary comparison doesn't provide meaningful insights..

 Below are the test results displayed in the terminal: